ujesh-sakariya/ChewTheFat/README.md

 **On the homepage, you can login or register an account**
 ![Alt Text](walkthrough/intro.png)
-**You will then be asked to sign up for 2FA if you are creating a new account or just enter your TOTO if you are logging in**
+**You will then be asked to sign up for 2FA if you are creating a new account or just enter your TOTP if you are logging in**
 ![Alt Text](walkthrough/2FA.png)
 **You can send Friend Requests**
 ![Alt Text](walkthrough/FindFriends.png)